HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/include-file-next-to-module-file.md

 ---

-# Using a expression macro
+# Using an expression macro

-In this example we use a expression macro, these are used as normal functions and are written as `macro function`.
-The function will return a expression of a type String.
+In this example we use an expression macro, these are used as normal functions and are written as `macro function`.
+The function will return an expression of a type String.

 #### Implementation